How much time does it take for you to develop your learning programs? It’s a question whose answer can have enormous implications.

 The 3rd ranked barrier to more quickly developing learning programs, with 37% of respondents suggesting it was an issue, is the lack of a standardized process or template.

 If you’re developing instructor-led training, the following lesson plan template may prove useful as you map out a session and/or if you’re handing off a session to someone else to deliver.
-Before opening PowerPoint, mapping out a session using a lesson plan template like this could help keep your thoughts tightly organized and ultimately save you time by reducing the number of slides you actually need for your presentation.
+Before opening PowerPoint, mapping out a session using a lesson plan template like this (or using our Storyboard template) could help keep your thoughts tightly organized and ultimately save you time by reducing the number of slides you actually need for your presentation.

 If you’re developing elearning, the following storyboard template my prove helpful in identifying what should go onto each screen of your project, including where you may need voiceover and what the elearning developer (if it’s not you) should be keeping in mind.